LARC mobilizes, equips, and inspires the community to connect with unsupported people.

 Education

-Educational resources help empower our friends and qualify them for better paying jobs so they can provide for themselves.
-We partner with individuals and organizations who are committed to helping with navigating the college, trade school, or TASC process.
-This may include financial aid, tutoring, admissions, or job training, among other things.
+Educational resources empower young adults, equipping them for better-paying jobs so they can provide for themselves.
+We partner with individuals and organizations dedicated to helping them navigate college, trade school, or the TASC process.
+This support may include assistance with financial aid, tutoring, admissions, job training, and more.

 Housing